 The pilot service will be evaluated.
-Further information about the evaluation will be made available separately, but information from completed FP10DT EPS dispensing tokens will be used within the evaluation and the aspects of the service to be examined will include:
+Information from completed FP10DT EPS dispensing tokens will be used within the evaluation and the aspects of the service to be examined will include:

 - a.
 Referral rates to community pharmacy - b.
 Patient experience - c.
 Impact on GP OOHs appointments for urgent repeat prescription requests - d.
 Identification of a clinical pathway for referral to community pharmacy - e.
 Pharmacy staff experience and the collation of operational issues with the running of the service, which may prompt changes to its design in due course - f.
 Increased patient awareness of eRD and any potential links to urgent repeat supply requests - g.
 Volume and range of prescription items not supplied but requested by the patient - h.
 Types of items requested and volume of items supplied - i.
 Reasons for requests.